learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 `$global_variable` or `$GLOBAL_VARIABLE`.

-Global variables may sound preferable to use since they are available everywhere; however, this is a strongly discouraged pattern in Ruby programming.
+Global variables may sound preferable to use since they are available everywhere; however, this is a strongly discouraged pattern in all programming languages.
 Global variables make programs unpredictable.
 It's harder to track where changes are happening.
-If we create a too-broadly-named variable like `$data` and change it through the operations of multiple methods, it's really hard to debug what's going on should a bug surface.
+If we create a too-broadly-scoped or too-broadly named variable like `$data` and change it through the operations of multiple methods, it's really hard to debug what's going on.

 On top of that confusion, if you have a big program, you'll likely run into naming issues.
 If the names are not unique enough, there will be conflicts, and you'll have to keep track of all of those global variables.
 We like to keep scope as small as possible.
-It's a lot like keycards in a hotel: every person should have the keycard to the room they've rented for the night; cleaning staff should have keycards that work on the floor to which they're assigned;
+It's a lot like keycards in a hotel: every person should have the keycard to the room they've rented for the night; cleaning staff should have keycards that work on the floors to which they're assigned;
-and the manager and emergency services staff should be the only people with a "global access" keycard.
+and the manager and emergency services staff should be the _only_ people with a "global access" keycard.

 Now that' we've seen globally scoped variables are accessible in methods, is the reverse true?
 It is not.
-Variables defined in **local** scopes cannot be accessed in global scopes.
+Variables defined in **local** scopes cannot be accessed in other local scopes or in the global scope.

 ## Recognize Local Scope

-Things like a taco order in a taco restaurant are "local" to that context.
-In the same way,  a local variable is "local" to it's containing method's scope.
+Things like a taco order in a Mexican restaurant are "local" to that context.
+In the same way,  a local variable is "local" to its containing method's scope.
 It is only visible in this scope.
 Outside of it, it is unknown.

 In Ruby, local variables begin with a lowercase letter or `_`.
 They can look